ekliao/EricLiaoDigitalGarden/src/site/notes/This digital garden's raison d'être.md

 ### Page Comment

 - #evergreen-notes #andy-matuschak #anti-marketing Such a powerful message.
 Love it!
-Quoting all, spreading it, putting it on my digital garden.
+Quoting it all, spreading it, putting it on my digital garden.

 ### Highlights & Notes